abramad-labs/irbankmock/readme.md

 ## Sqlite Notice

 We decided to use `github.com/glebarez/sqlite` instead of `gorm.io/driver/sqlite`.
 The trade-off was to lose a little bit of performance to gain a `cgo`-free package.
+This also enabled us to use `distroless/static` instead of `distroless/base`.

 Read more: